 Fuel System Service Naperville IL

-Fuel injectors are engineered to spray fuel in a specific pattern into the engine.
-(The pattern varies by engine type and design.)
-In order to achieve these spray patterns, the fuel must be pressurized.
+Fuel injectors are built and designed to spray fuel in a specific pattern and frequency, and these vary from vehicle to vehicle.
+To achieve these specific spray patterns, the fuel must be adequately pressurized.

 What type of fuel injector you have will determine how this pressurization happens.
 Gasoline engines usually use port injection systems, which provide 60 pounds of pressure per square inch.
 Direct injection systems, which are a newer innovation, can provide up to 30 more pressure, and some diesel vehicles have fuel injectors that dwarf even that, providing up to 30,000 pounds of pressure per square inch.